maahn/pyOptimalEstimation/README.md

 ```
   python setup.py --user install
 ```
-which will install IMProToo in userbase/lib/pythonX.Y/site-packages or
+which will install pyOptimalEstimation in userbase/lib/pythonX.Y/site-packages or
 ```
   python setup.py install --home=~
 ```
-which will install IMProToo in ~/lib/python.
+which will install pyOptimalEstimation in ~/lib/python.

 ## Manual